 Books have been banned as long as there have been books and continue to be banned or challenged even today.
+COM Library stands firmly behind freedom of speech and the American Library Association (ALA) code: “We uphold the principles of intellectual freedom and resist all efforts to censor library resources.”
 A banned book is a book that may be:

 - removed from a library or libraries;